 Administered through an employer’s existing statutory short-term disability insurance (DBL), PFL benefits will be rolled out effective January 1, 2018, with benefit increases phased in each year until January 1, 2021.
 Here is some useful information to help ensure you stay compliant with the new regulations.

-- PFL will be included under an employer's DBL policy; coverage for both DBL and PFL must be from the same carrier.
+- PFL will be included under an employer's DBL policy.

-- Both PFL and DBL are mandatory for eligible employees.
+- Both PFL and DBL are mandatory for covered employees.

 - PFL and DBL benefits cannot be collected at the same time.